nickvidal/mailsheet/README.md

 ### Campaign Template

-- Make a copy of this Campaign Template: https://docs.google.com/document/d/1uXxxQywbfgURrwzUdSGnnHtssIzxFm2mMVk-Dr1dsh0/edit?usp=sharing
+- Make a copy of this campaign template: https://docs.google.com/document/d/1uXxxQywbfgURrwzUdSGnnHtssIzxFm2mMVk-Dr1dsh0/edit?usp=sharing
 - From the Menu: File > Make a copy...
 - Be sure to name it "*Test (T1)*".